 - Compatible with full frame digital SLRs

 Sigma makes one of the best third party lenses for Canon, Nikon and Sony systems.
 This lens – the Sigma 12-24mm f/4.5-5.6 DG HSM II (version two) is available for all those systems as well as for proprietary Sigma cameras.
 This is a DG lens meaning it is designed for digital camera systems only and has Sigma’s proprietary HSM (Hyper-sonic Motor) technology for faster and quieter auto-focusing.

 The lens has a single low dispersion element and four low dispersion FLD elements.
 FLD stands for “F” Low Dispersion.
-This technology is directly related to reduction of chromatic aberrations.
-Most lenses employ technology which are LD (Low Dispersion) or ULD (Ultra-low Dispersion).
-FLD uses glass elements which have very close to the same low dispersion properties which is possible with Fluorite elements.
+This technology is directly related to a reduction of chromatic aberrations.
+Most lenses employ technology which is LD (Low Dispersion) or ULD (Ultra-low Dispersion).
+FLD uses glass elements which have very close to the same low dispersion properties which are possible with Fluorite elements.
 Fluorite elements are very expensive and used only in the most expensive and best extreme wide angle lenses.
-FLD bridges this gap using specially made glass elements which are cheaper and comparable in quality to Fluorite elements.
-To reduce lens flares which are common on ultra-wide angle lenses this glass also has Multi-layer coating.
-Ultra-wide angle lenses are used predominantly in outdoor environments (barring when it is used in photographing interiors in tight positions).
-Thus, weather sealing is a welcome feature to have.
-The Sigma 12-24mm f/4.5-5.6 DG HSM II is a weather sealed design.

 5. Nikon AF-S DX NIKKOR 10-24mm f/3.5-4.5G ED Lens